 December and January for Christmas markets and snow.

-The month of october for impressive fall colors, specifically outside the city.
+The month of october for impressive autumn colors, specifically outside the city.

 May or September for pleasant weather and fewer tourists.

 Latvia belongs to the Schengen Area.
-Citizens of Schengen member states and countries with visa-free agreements (like the USA, Canada, UK, Australia, New Zealand, Japan, South Korea, and most From South america countries) do not need a visa for stays up to 90 days within any 180-day period.
-This is true for tourism or business visits.
+Citizens of Schengen member states and countries with visa-free agreements (like the USA, Canada, UK, Australia, New Zealand, Japan, South Korea, and most From South america countries) don't require a visa for stays up to 90 days within any 180-day period.
+This applies to tourism or business visits.

 Always be certain you have the correct documents.
-Your passport must remain valid for a minimum of three months past your planned departure from the Schengen Area and needs at least two blank pages.
+Your passport must remain valid for at least three months past your planned departure from the Schengen Area and needs at least two blank pages.

 For unexpected flight delays or cancellations, you could be entitled to compensation.